 Worst possible thing to happen on a wedding day?
 Nah.
 But missing the true emotion of the moment and having to pose the couple for a second "first bite" among all of the excitement and crowd movement wasn't easy.

 We have literally seen hundreds of cake cuttings, so we've learned a thing or two and are happy to give you advice or directions when you're standing at the table.
 Depending on where your reception is, your venue contact or event planner is also nearby ready to lend a helping hand.
 We know you've cut cakes before at birthday parties, but cutting your wedding cake with two of you holding a knife isn't easy!
 So, please ask us if you need a few last minute pointers!

 With all of this advice, we don't mean to stress you out!
 It's a really sweet, happy tradition you are choosing to include in your wedding, so make sure to enjoy it!

 Little hiccups happen, but keeping a few extra things like this post in mind just ensures that your wedding photographs will be perfect!

-First cut?
-Third cut?
-Who knows!
-Take it from me: ribbons are unexpectedly tricky!
 Did this advice help you think about where to place your cake table and plan for your cake cutting?
 Do you have any advice we missed?